 We must find the Sisters Bridge, which was built during the Renaissance, the windows of Henri 2nd Street July 14, the houses of winemakers, the turret Joan of Arc, vineyards and orchards, crosses, rail Hiking ...

 Come stroll through the streets of Bonny through circuit walk "intramural" you will discover the city, people and heritage.
 This tour is available at the Tourist Office.

 Wine festival and flea market business.
-Bonny was a city of wine.
-In memory of the past, the city hosts each year for over 56 years, the Wine Festival and the flea market business, which take place the last Sunday of July.
+Bonny was a city of winemakers.
+In memory of the past, the city held annually for 58 years, the Wine Festival and professional flea market, which takes place on the last Sunday of July.

 ATTRACTIONS, LEISURES AND ACTIVITES AROUND